Intellectual Property Litigation

 - Law360 – WilmerHale was listed among the top five “go-to” firms for PTAB litigation, which identifies law firms that handled the most cases at PTAB from 2012-2019.
 In 2016, WilmerHale was named among Law360’s “Practice Groups of the Year,” marking the fifth time the IP group has received the recognition.

-- LMG Life Sciences – Recognized the firm in 2018 with the Hatch-Waxman Impact Case of the Year Award for its role in Millennium Pharmaceuticals v.
-Sandoz.
-Named WilmerHale General Patent Litigation Firm of the Year and Intellectual Property Firm of the Year at the LMG Life Sciences Awards 2019.
-In addition to these winning categories, WilmerHale was shortlisted for Hatch-Waxman Litigation Firm of the Year – Branded and Inter-Partes Review Firm of the Year.
-LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Robert Gunther as General Patent Litigator of the Year – New York, Emily Whelan as Post-Grant Proceedings Attorney of the Year and Kevin Prussia as US Rising Star – Intellectual Property.
+- LMG Life Sciences – Recognized with the Impact Case of the Year award for the firm’s work on Enzo Life Sciences v.
+Roche Molecular Systems and Robert Gunther was named the General Patent Litigator of the Year – New York at the LMG Life Sciences Awards 2020.
+Recognized the firm in 2018 with the Hatch-Waxman Impact Case of the Year Award for its role in Millennium Pharmaceuticals v.
+Sandoz and named WilmerHale General Patent Litigation Firm of the Year and Intellectual Property Firm of the Year in 2019.
+In addition, in 2020 WilmerHale was shortlisted for General Patent Litigation Firm of the Year, Intellectual Property Firm of the Year and Inter-Partes Review Firm of the Year.
+LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Emily Whelan as Post-Grant Proceedings Attorney of the Year and William McElwain as Appellate Litigator of the Year – Intellectual Property.

 - Managing IP (MIP) – Named WilmerHale the 2020 Patent Contentious Firm of the Year for the Northeast region.
 In 2019, Managing IP named WilmerHale the United States Patent Contentious Firm of the Year, and recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
 In 2017, WilmerHale was named the Patent Contentious Firm of the Year—both in the United States and in the Northeast region—and Bill Lee was named as the Massachusetts Outstanding IP Litigator.
 WilmerHale was also named Patent Contentious Firm of the Year for 2016.
 The firm was shortlisted as one of the Patent Contentious Firms of the Year, Copyright Northeast Firms of the Year and Pharma IP Litigation Firms of the Year for 2015.
 David Cavanaugh, Bill Lee and Seth Waxman received individual recognitions.
 WilmerHale was selected as the Patent Contentious Firm of the Year each year between 2011 and 2014.
 In 2014, the firm was named the Copyright Firm of the Year and the winner of the Milestone Case of the Year.
 MIP also named Bill Lee as Massachusetts IP Litigator of the Year and Seth Waxman as DC IP Litigator of the Year—each earning this title for the fourth year in a row.
 The firm was recognized as the Pharmaceutical IP Litigation Firm of the Year in 2013.